Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 The Equality Framework for Local Government (EFLG) is a performance improvement and benchmarking tool.
 It builds on and develops the work council's have done on the Equality Standard for Local Government (ESLG).
 The framework is the national standard for measuring an organisation's commitment and ability to mainstream equality.

-The framework is designed to allow authorities to benchmark their performance, but instead of five levels in the previous standard there are now three levels of performance - Developing, Achieving, Excellent
+The Framework is designed to allow authorities to benchmark their performance against, three levels of performance - Developing, Achieving, Excellent.

 The Equality Framework for Local Government contains a common performance framework for compliance integrating the Public Sector Equality Duty.
 A council's overall performance on equality and diversity will be assessed across 5 areas of performance:

 - Knowing your communities and equality mapping,

 - Placing shaping, leadership, partnership and organisational commitment,